 Jeff Stoiber has both his BA in Media Studies (1993) and his Masters of Library Science (1997) from the State University of New York at Buffalo, his hometown.
 While completing his MLS he interned at both the American Film Institute and the George Eastman Museum.
 The Eastman Museum internship led to his employment as the Administrator of the Selznick School a position he has held since 1997.

 Patrick is the assistant collection manager in the Moving Image Department.
 He is a Rochester native and received a BS in English with a minor in Film Studies from SUNY College at Brockport.
 He has worked as a projectionist at the Cinema Theater and the Little Theater.

 Caroline Yeager has been a staff member since 1998, when she graduated from The L. Jeffrey Selznick School of Film Preservation.
 She has 25 years of experience in performing arts, an MFA from Temple University, Philadelphia, PA, and a BS from SUNY Brockport, NY.
-As assistant Curator, she is responsible for overseeing grant writing and administration to support the department’s collections; developing exhibitions for public access, and teaching curatorial management in the Selznick School.
-She is the Responsible Officer for the museum’s Exchange Visitor Program sponsored by the U.S. Department of State, is a member of AMIA and SEAPAVAA, and she co-chaired AMIA’s Advocacy Committee for eight years.
+As associate curator, she is responsible for overseeing grant writing and administration to support the department’s collections; developing exhibitions for public access, and teaching curatorial management in the Selznick School.
+She is the Responsible Officer for the museum’s Exchange Visitor Program sponsored by the U.S. Department of State, and is a member of AMIA and SEAPAVAA.
+She co-chaired AMIA’s Advocacy Committee for eight years.